Stencyl/stencylpedia/chapter-4/customizing-actors.md

 ## Summary

 * Use Actor Customization to tweak the behavior of actors rather than creating brand new ones.
-* Actor Customization lets you modify the attached set of behaviors and modify each behavior’s values, for a particular instance of an Actor within a scene.
+* Actor Customization lets you modify the attached set of behaviors and modify each behavior's values, for a particular instance of an Actor within a scene.
 * You can refer to specific Actors and Regions within a scene through Actor Customization.